Have you ever felt a sense of overwhelm or dread before going into a meeting or a big pitch?

 Today, we’ll share three really simple steps you can start implementing to gradually build your emotional resilience.

 Step 1: Focus on your heart

 Research indicates that our heart has its own intelligence system.
 It’s not just an organ that pumps blood around our body – in fact it sends more signals to our brain than our brain sends to to our heart.

 Focusing on your heart will enable you to get out of your own head and dial down the negative self-talk that holds you back, while also giving you a way to get in touch with how and why you are feeling a certain way.

 It’s only through identifying and becoming aware of our feelings that we are able to begin the process of transforming them.

-Step 2: Breath through your heart rhythmically
+Step 2: Breathe through your heart rhythmically

 The next step is to imagine that every breath you’re taking is going through your heart.
 Breathe in and out deeply and rhythmically – as if you are meditating or doing yoga.

-If you are a visual person, it might help to visualise something: as you breathe in and count to four seconds, imagine a ball is going up, and then as you breath out for four seconds, picture the ball moving down.
+If you are a visual person, it might help to visualise something: as you breathe in and count to four seconds, imagine a ball is going up, and then as you breathe out for four seconds, picture the ball moving down.